gennaro-tedesco/nvim-commaround/README.md

 ```
 Plug 'gennaro-tedesco/nvim-commaround'
 ```
-We recommend to use the latest neovim [nightly build](https://github.com/neovim/neovim/releases/tag/nightly), as some lua options may not work otherwise.

 ## Usage
 Visually select the lines you want to act on and toggle commaround: the default mapping is